guardian/configs/README.md

 ## Note

-This repo is primarily the source code to build the shareable congigs listed above, rather than an example of them.
+This repo is primarily the source code to build the shareable configs listed above, rather than an example of them.

 The one exception to that is the `.editorconfig`, because you can't publish those...